Adoptions & Guardianship

 We are pleased to announce that Domestic Relations Forms and other family law forms are now available online via the Family Services pages.
 For help filling out the Maryland Family Law Forms, call the Legal Forms Helpline, operated by the Women's Law Center of Maryland at 800-818-9888.

-The Family Law Self-Help Center provides legal information and forms to assist unrepresented litigants in matters of divorce, custody/visitation, child support and name changes.
-The Center is funded through a grant from the Circuit Court for Anne Arundel County, but is staffed entirely by the Legal Aid Bureau, Annapolis Office.
+The Family Law Help Center provides legal information and forms to assist unrepresented litigants in matters of divorce, custody/visitation, child support and name changes.
+The Center is funded through a grant from the Circuit Court for Anne Arundel County, but is staffed entirely by the Maryland Center for Legal Assistance.

 Adoption cases are filed for individuals looking to establish a legal parent/child relationship where one does not exist.
 These files are maintained by and remain in the Trust and Adoption Department.
 All pleadings and other papers in adoption proceedings shall be sealed when they are filed and are not open to inspection by any person, including the parents, except upon an order of court.